madpilot78/vue3-slot-error/README.md

 # Testcase for error with vue3 slots

 I'm using the vue3 branch of vue test utils.
-That repo iss not providing a compiled module.
-Please follow this steps to run this test:
+That repo is not providing a compiled module.
+Please follow these steps to run this test:

 ```sh
 yarn install